-Although Pizza Hut offers some salad and sandwich options, they specialize in pizza.
-It’s a lot harder to order low carb at a pizza restaurants compared to other fast food options.
-This means that you’ll have to get creative when it comes to eating there.
+Since it’s a lot harder to order low carb at a pizza restaurant compared to other fast food options, you’ll have to get creative with your low carb Domino’s Pizza order.

-We’ll show you what to order and how to order it so that you can enjoy a low-carb meal at Domino’s Pizza if you ever find yourself here.
+We’ll show you what to order and how to order it.

 The best way to support your ketogenic diet is by preparing your low carb meals at home and bringing it with you throughout the day.
-This allows you to have total control over what you’re eating, such as the quality of the ingredients you use and even how much you eat.
+This allows you to have total control over what you’re eating, especially the traditional pizza sauce, such as the quality of the ingredients you use and even how much you eat.

-This is because Domino’s and other fast food restaurants don’t usually pay special attention to their ingredients.
+This is because Domino’s and other fast food and pizza restaurants don’t usually pay special attention to their ingredients.

 Additionally, these ingredients will probably be cooked in vegetable oil to keep the cost down, and these are highly inflammatory.
 It’s always best to limit your exposure to these foods whenever possible by doing your meal prepping at home.

-If you get a hankering for pizza or some other unhealthy dish, there is always a way to turn it into a keto-friendly meal.
+If you get a craving for pizza or some other unhealthy dish, there is always a way to turn it into a keto-friendly meal.

 You might get looked at like you’re crazy, but eating the toppings only off your pizza is a good way to keep it low-carb.

-Grab a fork and scrape off of the toppings off, leaving the bread behind.
+Grab a fork and scrape the toppings off, leaving the thin crust base behind.
 You can either eat the toppings as is or add them to a side salad if it’s available.

 We don’t think Domino’s offers lettuce wraps, but you can always ask.
 If they do, add the toppings to a lettuce wrap and create your own low-carb pizza pie.